Healthdirect Free Australian health advice you can count on.

 • having a dental bridge attached to your surrounding teeth

-Ask your dentist or dental practitioner which option is best for you.
+Ask your dental professional which option is best for you.

 What are the costs of dental implants?

-A dental implant is expensive.
+A dental implant can be expensive.
 Make sure you know all the costs of your treatment before you start.
+Your dental professional can explain the costs and give you a quotation.

-If you have private health insurance, find out how much you will get back.
+If you have private health insurance, find out if it can cover some of the cost.

 Learn more here about the development and quality assurance of healthdirect content.